 As we’ve proven in the examples above, emotionally appealing online content can make an impact online and offline.
 When a campaign gets picked up by major online publishers, it not only gets in front of a huge audience, but it also helps attract the attention of traditional media.

-Want to see even more examples of how data-driven inbound marketing campaigns can increase brand awareness and traffic and attract attention both online and off?
+Want to see even more examples of how data-driven marketing campaigns from a leading content marketing agency can increase brand awareness and traffic and attract attention both online and off?
 Check out the complete Fractl portfolio, which includes dozens of examples of how we used content to create powerful results for our clients.